Illinois CAM Disputes: The 10-Year Recovery Window [2026]

-This matters because CAM overcharges are rarely caught in the first year.
-The management fee creeps past the lease cap in year two.
-The base year gross-up error compounds quietly through years three and four.
+CAM overcharges are rarely caught in the first year.
+Management fee creep past the lease cap happens in year two.
+Base year gross-up errors compound quietly through years three and four.
 By the time a tenant suspects something is wrong, often because they hired a new CFO or switched property managers and someone finally looked at the reconciliations, they may be in year six or seven of the lease.
 In California or Texas, that tenant has lost the early years.
 In Illinois, they have not.

 Comparison of Illinois SOL provisions: